• Skip to primary navigation

 Recipe FAQS

-How can I make my curry thicker?
+How can I thicken my curry?

 The best way to thicken a curry is to add more onions.
 For this recipe, add ½ cup additional chopped onions for a thicker gravy.